eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

     NA

 - An overview of the technology stack to be used
     ManyChat: Manychat is our main technology tool.
 It is used to create the conversational interface with the user (chatbot) and integrates with other platforms to transfer data and execute certain actions.
     Zapier: Zapier is an integration tool, it connects apps with other apps.
     Google Suite: Google Suite tools like Google Sheet, Google Drive
     Telegram: Main conversational channel for The EOS Chatbot
     WhatsApp: Secondary conversation channel for The EOS Chatbot.

 - Documentation of core components, protocols, architecture, etc. to be deployed

-- PoC/MVP or other relevant prior work or research on the topic
+- PoC/MVP or other relevant prior work or research on the topic The EOS Chatbot MVP - [Link](https://docs.google.com/document/d/1BuFhTabU1u_KB38QNFSu8kcAki5TxItsg0SXD1WY_yo/edit)

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious